MayureshM0re/Kecilin-Person-Detection-/README.md

       2) alerts.csv = it is a CSV file it contains the real world time of detection and an alert message

       3) best.pt = the best.pt is the trained model

+Instructions to run my code :

+      1) training.py = it is the code to train the YOLOv8n model

+      2) main script.py = it is the main code to detect persons in a video frame and to select an region of interest (ROI) and send an alert message if the certain number of peopel continously stay in that ROI for more than x amoutn of minutes.

 ---

-1. Collect Data:
+### 1. Collect Data:

       1) I acquired the data in YOLO format from Roboflow website the images are already annotated and the data is being split in train, valid and test, I have added the Google drive link to access the dataset             and this is the reference from where i acquired the dataset = https://universe.roboflow.com/titulacin/person-detection-9a6mk/dataset/16.
 The Google drive links to dataset are available at the beginign of          README FILE.
   ---

-2. Train Data :
+### 2. Train Data :

      1) To train the data we need to create a data.yaml file, since it was already present with dataset from Roboflow website i didnt need to write data.yaml file